microsoft/azure-spring-apps-training/04-configure-a-spring-cloud-config-server/README.md

 > We will store configuration information, which should not be shared in public, so we recommend creating a private repository

 In this repository, add a new `application.yml` file which will store configuration data for all our microservices.

+> Typically, each Spring Boot application includes such a file with the application binaries to contain application settings.
+A Spring Cloud configuration server allow such settings to be stored at a single location and served from a single source.

-For the moment, it will just store a message to check if the configuration is successful:
+For the moment, our `application.yml` will just store a message to check if the configuration is successful:

 ```yaml
 application:
     message: Configured by Azure Spring Cloud
 ```

+Commit and push the new file.

 ## Create a GitHub personal token

 Azure Spring Cloud can access Git repositories that are public, secured by SSH, or secured using HTTP basic authentication.
 We will use that last option, as it is easier to create and manage with GitHub.

-Follow the [GitHub guide to create a personal token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and save your token, as we will use it in the next section.
+Follow the [GitHub guide to create a personal token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and save your token.
+When asked to select scopes, check off the entire "repo" section (as shown below) and nothing else.

 ![GitHub personnal access token](media/01-github-personal-access-token.png)

+When a token is generated, leave that tab open until the end of this section.

 ## Configure Azure Spring Cloud to access the Git repository

 - Go to the [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois).
 - Go to the overview page of your Azure Spring Cloud server, and select "Config server" in the menu
 - Configure the repository we previously created:
-  - Add the repository URL, for example `https://github.com/jdubois/azure-spring-cloud-config.git`
+  - Add the repository URL, for example `https://github.com/jdubois/azure-spring-cloud-config.git`.

+     >💡 Make you include the `.git` ending in the URL.

   - Click on `Authentication` and select `HTTP Basic`
-  - The username is your GitHub login name
+  - The __username__ is your GitHub login name
-  - The password is the personal token we created in the previous section
+  - The __password__ is the personal token we created in the previous section
 - Click on "Apply" and wait for the operation to succeeed

 ![Spring Cloud config server](media/02-config-server.png)

+## Review

+We have now created a private configuration repository.
+We have enabled Azure Spring Cloud to create a configuration server with the configuration files from this repository.

+In the next section, we will create an application that consumes this configuration, specifically the custom message we defined in `application.yml`.

 ---